-In October 1986, Hamilton realized another major milestone with the opening of the Bradley Wellness Center, a 54,000 sq. ft. comprehensive fitness, health education and rehabilitation facility half a block from the Medical Center.
+In October 1986, Hamilton realized another major milestone with the opening of the Bradley Wellness Center, a comprehensive fitness, health education, and rehabilitation facility half a block from the Medical Center.

 In 1992 Hamilton’s Royal Oaks became the region’s first continuing care retirement community.
-It offers private apartment homes with a range of social and lifestyle amenities and assisted-living suites, known as The Gardens.
+It offers private apartment homes with a range of social and lifestyle amenities and assisted care suites, known as The Gardens.